Brian Rempel, PhD, BSc (Honours)

 About

-I grew up in Edmonton, and I did my undergraduate studies at the University of Alberta (1999-2003).
-During my time at the UofA, I had the privilege of doing research work with three exceptional mentors:
+I grew up in Edmonton, and I did my undergraduate studies at the University of Alberta (1999-2003), with a focus on studying carbohydrate-protein interactions for my undergraduate honours research project.

-Following my B.Sc. from the UofA, I moved to the University of British Columbia in Vancouver to work on my Ph.D.
+Following my undergraduate degree, I moved to the University of British Columbia in Vancouver to work on my Ph.D.
 (2003-2009) under the supervision of Dr. Stephen Withers, a world expert on the enzymes responsible for the formation and breakdown of carbohydrates.
 My project was on investigations of fluorinated sugars as potential diagnostic and therapeutic agents in the treatment of Gauchers disease and Mucopolysaccharidosis I, two Lysosomal Storage Diseases.

-Besides chemistry, I enjoy spending most of my free time playing with my children.
-I am also an avid reader of Science Fiction and Fantasy, and I enjoy playing a variety of cardgames and boardgames which typically have a Sci-Fi/Fantasy theme to them.
+Besides chemistry, I enjoy spending most of my free time relaxing with my family and our dog.
+I am also an avid reader of Science Fiction and Fantasy, and I enjoy playing a variety of cardgames and boardgames.
+My son and I have trained together in Wado Kai karate since 2017, and I also try to get out running when the weather and my joints permit it.

 Research